jrin771/Everything-LLMs-And-Robotics/README.md

 4 Full categories to add in proper documentation

 After all of that is done I'm going to go through and see if I can add at a minimum 5 papers to each of these categories if not more.
+Make sure links, spacing, typos, overall message is good, then draft a tweet thread and have this thing blow up.

 ## Reasoning <a name="research-reasoning"></a>